 11.2 The Nomination Committee

 The Nomination committee for the election of the Executive Committee and President consists of 4 to 9 persons proposed by the chairperson of the Council of National Associations and the chairperson of the Research Network Council in collaboration with the ESA Executive Committee.
 The chairpersons of the Council of National Associations and Council of Research Networks are ex officio members of the Nomination Committee.
 The ESA President is also a member of the Nominations Committee unless he/she presents him or herself for re-election.
 Further members can be other members of the Executive Committee, members of Research Networks, delegates of National Associations, and a PhD student.
 The Nomination Committee elects its chair.
 After the widest consultations, it collects proposals for candidates from National Associations, Research Networks, the existing Executive Committee, and individual members.
-It proposes a slate of up 24 – 28 candidates for the Executive Committee and 2-4 candidates for the Presidency.
-Both for the Executive Committee and Presidency the ESA has a policy of gender equality, with half of the candidates being male and half female, and it takes diversity into account in relation to countries of origin and fields of research.
+It proposes a slate of 24 – 28 candidates for the Executive Committee and 2, 3, or 4 candidates for the Presidency.
+Both for the Executive Committee and Presidency the ESA has a policy of gender equality.
+The list of those nominated for election to the ESA Executive should be made up of a minimum of 40% and a maximum of 60% women and a minimum of 40% and a maximum of 60% men.
+Diversity in relation to countries of origin and fields of research will also be taken into account.

 11.3 Voting Procedure